Alternative Travel Index Rank: #2

-Japan is also the 1st Most Underrated & the 2nd Cultural Travel Destination
+Japan is also the 1st Most Underrated & the 2nd Cultural Destination

-Excels in health & hygiene, domestic transports, intangible cultural heritage
+Excels in health & hygiene, transport efficiency, intangible cultural heritage

 Population and tourists density at peak season: 339 (very high)